William Craig1,2

 b. circa 1668, d.
 1761

-Janet Hampton was born circa 1668 in Elphingstoun, East Lothian Co., Scotland.
-She was the daughter of John Hampton and Martha Unknown.
-Janet Hampton married Robert Rhea on 9 November 1689 in Monmouth Co., New Jersey.1 Janet Hampton died in 1761 in Monmouth Co., New Jersey.
+Janet Hampton was born circa 1668 in Elphingstoun, East Lothian County, Scotland.
+She was the daughter of John Hampton and Martha (?)
+Janet Hampton married Robert Rhea on 9 November 1689 in Monmouth County, New Jersey.1 Janet Hampton died in 1761 in Monmouth County, New Jersey.
 She was a Quaker who became a Presbyterian and founder of the Old Tennent Church near Freehold.
 Legend has it that while the elders were debating the location, she picked up the cornerstone, carried it to its present location, exclaiming, "Wha ever heard o' ganging doon to the House o' the Lord, an no o' ganging oop to the House o' the Lord?"2

 Children of Janet Hampton and Robert Rhea